 Any remaining portion of the refunded housing deposit will be applied to this charge.
 Any charges listed below in the Housing Deposit section will also be taken out of the refunded housing deposit.
-The resident must turn in all keys and properly check out with Residence Life staff before she will receive a refund (if any).
-Contracts that are terminated for conduct issues will not be refunded housing charges or the housing deposit, and any improper checkout or damage charges will apply.
-Residents are also charged for any damages to the room.
+The resident must turn in all

 Proper Check Out after Termination of Contract: Residents who have terminated their contract or been dismissed from the College must check out of their college residence within 48 hours.
 Residents who do not properly check out of the residence halls will be charged a \$40.00 improper check out charge, and cleaning penalties may be assessed after the condition of the room is reviewed.
 Proper check out is outlined in #11.
 Housing charges will accrue until all keys are returned and check out paperwork is signed or until a professional staff member files an improper check out charge.
 If the resident leaves any personal items, they will be removed from the room and donated within 48 hours, locks will be changed and access cards deactivated at the resident's expense.
 This includes residents who do not return for the spring semester.